 In terms of employee engagement and development, the Group places great emphasis on gender equality at the workplace.
-FY2018, the Company has three (3) female representatives out of total seven (8) directors on board and the Group has 18% of female employees out of total workforce of 374 employees.
+In FY2019, the Company has three (3) female representatives out of total eight (8) directors on board and the Group employed 16% of female employees out of total workforce of 369 employees.